-As an attorney, Anthony LoPresti has managed several law firms with offices in New York, Colorado and Shanghai, China, including the New York City firm LOPRESTI, PLLC [lopresti.one].
-Anthony practices in all areas of civil and commercial litigation, with a focus in corporate law and business transactions, as well as entertainment, publishing & media.
+As an attorney, for over 20 years Anthony LoPresti has managed several law firms, including the New York City firm LOPRESTI, PLLC [lopresti.one].
+Anthony practices in all areas of civil and commercial litigation, with a focus in corporate / business law, as well as media, branding, trademark and intellectual property.

 Throughout his legal practice, Anthony has represented diversified clients, start-ups and joint ventures in industries such as transportation, construction, energy, technology, international trade, textiles, fashion, investment, entertainment, publishing, media & marketing, food, health & well being.
 In media & entertainment, he has also represented producers, photographers, artists, fashion designers, actors and writers.
 Mr. LoPresti continues to represent numerous ventures in the hospitality industry, including top restaurants throughout New York City.
 He has managed numerous matters concerning foreign and international law involving unique forums such as Germany (tort and contract), China (import/export), South Korea (import/export and high tech investment) and Russia (energy).

 In 2018, Mr. LoPresti founded Bourne International [Bourne.One] to provide international business consultation.